PinkRoccade-Local-Government-OSS/PinkWave/README.md

 PinkWave is a pentesting tool for linux which can be used to test (web)servers with Python scripts and Selenium.

 ## Features
-### Automated pentests using Python + Browsers
+### Automate vulnerability scans using Python + Browsers
-Using the Seleniun Webdriver, PinkWave can use browsers like Firefox, Chrome or PhantomJS to perform automated pentests.
+Using the Seleniun Webdriver, PinkWave can use browsers like Firefox, Chrome or PhantomJS to perform automated vulnerability scans.

-### Use your favorite Python libraries
-Python scripts, called exploits, can control the browser with an easy to use [API](docs/devleopers/extensions/Request.py) to perform actions and report vulnerabilities.
-You're also free to use any other Python libraries.
+Python scripts can control the browser with an easy to use browser [API](docs/devleopers/extensions_request.markdown) to perform actions and report vulnerabilities.

-### Define user flows
+### User flow
-PinkWave acts as a legitimate browser user and can optionally execute a user flow before performing each **exploit** using other python scripts called **macros**, for example you can use a **macro** to login before performing an **exploit**.
+PinkWave can execute other tasks before performing an '**exploit**' using other python scripts called '**macros**'.
+Example: use a '**macro**' to login before performing an '**exploit**'.

 ### Logging
-All events will be logged in the private/ directory separately for each **target**.
+All scans will be logged in the private/ directory separately for each (sub)domain/ip address.

-## Installing
+# Installing
 Clone this repository and follow the following steps:

 ### 1\.
 Install dependencies